 by Cynthia Sener, VP of Operations and Product at Rio SEO

-Recently, my colleague Chad Klingensmith and I had the opportunity to participate in the Local Search Association’s information and takeaway-packed webinar, How to Use Organic SEO to Rank in Google’s Local 3-Pack.
-Joined by co-host Joy Hawkins, the incredibly sharp and talented founder of Sterling Sky, Inc., we explored several tactics for improving local visibility and rankings across large, multi-locations businesses.
+Recently, my colleague Chad Klingensmith and I had the opportunity to participate in the Local Search Association’s webinar, How to Use Organic SEO to Rank in Google’s Local 3-Pack.
+Co-host Joy Hawkins joined us as well as the incredibly sharp and talented founder of Sterling Sky, Inc. Together, we explored tactics for improving local search engine visibility and rankings across large, multi-locations businesses.

-In it, we discussed key organic ranking factors, with actionable steps to help you rank in Google’s Local 3-pack.
-We talked about the different ways marketers can reach consumers in their moments of need across different platforms and devices, especially in their all-important decision making micro-moments.
+We also discussed key organic ranking factors with actionable steps to help you rank in Google’s Local 3-pack.
+We talked about the different ways marketers can reach consumers in their moments of need across different platforms and devices.
+This is especially critical during their all-important decision making micro-moments.

 Local Rules: Why Organic Matters

 Brands are no longer competing with other companies in their respective categories.
 You’re competing with the best digital experiences a user has ever had.
-Consumers have incredibly high expectations and those moments to transaction are growing.
+Certainly, consumers have incredibly high expectations.
+Moreover, those moments to transaction are growing.

-You might be surprised to learn that 85% of all multi-location brand-consumer engagement happens on local pages, not corporate.
+You might be surprised to learn this: 85% of all multi-location brand-consumer engagement happens on local pages, not corporate.
 Ipsos MediaCT research shows us that 4 in 5 consumers also want search ads customized to their city, zip code or ‘Near Me’ surroundings.
-Further, smartphone users are significantly more likely to buy when mobile apps are customized to their location.
+Furthermore, smartphone users are significantly more likely to buy when mobile apps are customized to their location.

-The local opportunity is largely mobile, as consumers increasingly use their smartphones to discover and navigate the world around them.
+The local opportunity is largely mobile.
+Consumers increasingly use their smartphones to discover and navigate the world around them.
 Your individual locations have the best opportunity for ranking and engagement in this landscape.
 But according to Think With Google research, when that experience on mobile is negative, consumers are 62% less likely to purchase from your brand in future.

-Well optimized websites with strong backlink profiles are more likely to rank highly in relevant local searches.
-Moz research tells us that the top 2017 local ranking factors include signals from GMB, links, on-page elements, citations and reviews.
+Next we learned well optimized websites with strong backlink profiles are more likely to rank highly in relevant local searches.
+In fact, Moz research tells us that the top 2017 local ranking factors include signals from Google My Business (GMB), links, on-page elements, citations and reviews.

 While it has been implied that there is correlation between local and organic rankings, Rio wanted to see if there is a statistical relationship by analyzing hard data.